James Gordon Bennett Jr.: Yachts

 In 1861, Bennett volunteered his newly built schooner yacht, Henrietta, for the U.S. Revenue Marine Service during the Civil War.
 At the same time, Bennett was commissioned as a third lieutenant in the Revenue Marine Service (equivalent to an ensign in the U.S. Navy) and assigned to the U.S. Marine Revenue schooner Henrietta (the yacht he had loaned to the U.S. Government) beginning in June 1861.
 She patrolled Long Island until February 1862 when she was sent to Port Royal, South Carolina.
 On March 3, 1862, Bennett commanded the Henrietta as part of the fleet which captured Fernandina, Florida.
 Bennett and the Henrietta returned to civilian life in New York in May 1862.

 In 1866, on a bet, he won the first trans-oceanic yacht race.
 The race was between three American yachts, the Vesta (owned by Pierre Lorillard IV), the Fleetwing (owned by George and Frank Osgood) and the Henrietta.
 Each yachtsman put up $30,000 in the winner-take-all wager.
-They started off of Sandy Hook, New Jersey, on 11 December 1866 amid high westerly winds and raced to The Needles, the furthest westerly point on the Isle of Wight, famous for its lighthouse.
+They started off in Sandy Hook, New Jersey, on 11 December 1866 amid high westerly winds and raced to The Needles, the furthest westerly point on the Isle of Wight, famous for its lighthouse.
 Bennett's Henrietta won with a time of 13 days, 21 hours, 55 minutes.

 In April 1867, Bennett purchased the yacht L'Hirondelle for $75,000 from Bradford.
-In May 1867, Bennett refitted the L'Hirondelle and change her name to the Dauntless.
+In May 1867, Bennett refitted the L'Hirondelle and changed her name to the Dauntless.
 She was rebuilt and rigged as a schooner.
 Bennett added 23 feet to her length.
 Her new dimensions changed to 121 feet; 25-foot beam and 299-tons.

 He entertained guests aboard his steam-yacht "Namouna".
 American expatriate artist Julius LeBlanc Stewart painted several works set on the yacht.